tsnellgrove/dark_castle3/doc/to_do.md

 5) Run mk_def_pkl()
 6) Add object description in static_gbl

-*** Var Naming Conventions ***
+*** Var and Method Naming Conventions ***
-- prefix bools w/ 'is_'
+- prefix bools w/ 'is_' (also used for methods where no varriable is passed - e.g. 'obj.is_item()')
 - postfix lists w/ 'lst'
 - postfix dicts w/ 'dict'
-- for a method where you will send an obj and get back a bool, pre-fix with 'check'
+- for a method where you will send an obj and get back a bool, pre-fix with 'chk'
+- avoid the term 'scope' since there are different scopes for different actions... prefer terms like 'is_vis'
 - variables are assumed to be obj.
 If similar obj and non-obj vars appear in same function, diff w/ post-fix: worn_lst vs. worn_lst_txt
 - class attributes should be named after physical features of the class (NOT their expected data types): hand_lst, bkpk_lst, worn_lst
 - class data types can be returned via methods: vis_lst, all_lst, mach_lst